Understanding the Otherkin Phenomenon

 • the Insider Threat: all it takes is one disgruntled employee (elf, dragon, or human) to cause serious damage.
 Robust monitoring and auditing are essential, regardless of how someone identifies.

-This isn't about singling out otherkin.
-It is about recognizing that diverse identities—human, non-human, or somewhere in between—create new security challenges, if that make sense?
+This is about recognizing that the increasing diversity of identities, including those that are non-human or in-between, necessitates a proactive approach to evolving security challenges.
 The key is to adapt your security practices to be inclusive, vigilant, and, above all, logical.

 Next up, compliance and regulatory considerations – it only gets weirder from here.